-Wife and mother of three, I enjoy annoying my husband whenever the children give me a moment of peace.
-I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally surfing Facebook or reading a book (Or trying to if I could get a moment of peace).
+Wife and mother of four, I enjoy annoying my husband whenever the children give me a moment of peace.
+I spend entirely too much time dealing with ‘author stuff’ according to the family, but when I’m not I’m generally surfing Facebook or reading a book (Or trying to if I could get five minutes without someone yelling “Mommy!”).

 I grew up on sci-fi and fantasy, though once I found PNR in 2013 I’ve stuck with romance.
 It’s rare for me to reread books because there are so many out there and so little time, but The Mating by Nicky Charles was what introduced me to the romance world and that series is one of the few I could read back to back on repeat and be happy.